nealbrophy/LinuxCommandGenerator_v1.1/README.md

 - Next type `git clone https://github.com/nealbrophy/LinuxCommandGenerator`
 - To break the link between your local copy and the repo at https://github.com/nealbrophy/LinuxCommandGenerator type `git remote rm origin`

-To run the app:
+To run the app locally you can:
-- Double click
+- Double click the "index.html" file in the root directory where you cloned the repo
+- Use a Visual Studio Code add-on such as [Ritwick Dey's Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) to spin run the app on a local webserver
+- If you have Node.js installed you can navigate to the root folder where you cloned the repo, enter <code>npm install http-server</code> in terminal, then enter <code>npx http-server</code>.

 ---
 ### How do I use it?